yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons%20300/hotbar%20140/SanguineKnight.png?raw=true)

+>The blood-knights of Hell, Sanguine Knights serve Sutekh, Lord of Blood.
+Their sorceries drain their enemies’ life force, pouring this stolen vitality into infernal rituals to turn the tide of battle.
+>
+>Sutekh rules Naraka, the City of Blood.
+Recognized as the greatest sorcerer in hell, he carries the title of High Sanguinary and rules from the Temple of Vitality.
+He is a master of blood magic, and his inner circle of priests and wizards are the Bloodliches, undead spellcasters whose corporeal forms turned to ash centuries ago and whose bodies are crafted from solid blood.
+>
+>Sutekh’s illriggers all belong to a cult known as the Chalice of Vitality.
+Knights of the Chalice drink deeply of their enemies’ essence, draining it to power their magics.
+Other members of the Order of Desecration fear that the Sanguine Knights seek more than Sutekh’s mere ascension to the Throne of Hell; some whisper that the Chalice secretly schemes to make Sutekh a god.
+This would, of course, be treason.

 #### Level 3: Sutekh’s Blessing
 When Sutekh accepts you as his illrigger, he grants you access to his sacrilegious command of blood and life.
 You gain expertise in the Religion skill.